 Your therapist may first introduce relaxation techniques in your therapy sessions.
-This can include mindfulness meditation, which aims to calm both your mind and body.
+This can include mindfulness meditation, which aims to calm your mind and body.

 Specific neurotransmitters such as dopamine, serotonin, or norepinephrine can regulate our moods and energy levels.
-Depression can reduce the levels of these “feel-good” neurotransmitters and make you feel sad or tired.
+Depression can reduce the levels of these “feel-good” neurotransmitters and make you sad or tired.

 Reuptake inhibitors work to increase the concentration of these neurotransmitters so that you will be less affected by your symptoms.
 Selective serotonin reuptake inhibitors (SSRIs), in particular, can significantly help mitigate your depression symptoms.
 This is because selective serotonin reuptake inhibitors can target nerve cells, causing depression.